 Is it an Emergency?

 When you can’t see your doctor, you may think your only option for help is a hospital emergency department.
 The hospital is the best place to go if you truly have a medical emergency.
 But for less serious situations, MyVirtualMPC is your access to local doctors for answers to your health questions through your phone or computer.
-Doctors are available from 9 a.m. to 9 p.m., seven days a week.
+Doctors are available 24 hours, seven days a week.
 You have the option to go to an urgent care center.